Testing for Convergence or Divergence of a Series

 Alternating Series

-A series $\sum a_n$ where each term $a_n$ is non-zero and has a different sign from the next term $a_{n+1}$, i.e., where positive and negative terms alternate, is called an alternating series.
+A series $\sum a_n$ where each term $a_n$ is non-zero and has a sign opposite to that of the next term $a_{n+1}$, i.e., where positive and negative terms alternate, is called an alternating series.

 For alternating series, the following theorem discovered by the German mathematician Gottfried Wilhelm Leibniz can be usefully applied to determine convergence/divergence.